Staff

 Campus Archaeologist

-Benjamin Akey (they/them) is a fifth-year doctoral student in anthropology, specializing in historical archaeology.
-Returning to CAP for their fifth consecutive year and second year as the Campus Archaeologist, Ben is excited to continue supporting fellows in their research projects, organizing outreach events, and protecting the cultural resources of campus through coordination with the university and external stakeholders.
-Outside of the Campus Archaeology Program, their dissertation research focuses on the relationship between labor, racialization, and the negotiation of belonging in early-twentieth century Japanese American communities of the Pacific Northwest.
+Benjamin Akey (they/them) is a doctoral student in anthropology, specializing in historical archaeology.
+Returning to CAP for their third (and final) year as the Campus Archaeologist, Ben is excited to continue supporting fellows in their research projects, organizing outreach events, and protecting the cultural resources of campus through coordination with the university and external stakeholders.
+Outside of the Campus Archaeology Program, their dissertation research focuses on the relationship between labor, racialization, and the negotiation of belonging within early-twentieth century Japanese American communities of the Pacific Northwest.

 • Jeff Burnett